seudonimm/BBCF-Improvement-Mod/README.md

 - Adds hitbox overlay
 - Create and load custom palettes and effects without file modifications
 - See each other's custom palettes in online matches
-- Options to improve the performance of the game even further
 - More flexibility to change the graphics options
 - Change avatars and accessories in online rooms/lobbies without going back into menu
 - Freely adjustable ingame currency value